How to Become a Teacher in Austin

 https://www.austinisd.org

-To obtain work as a substitute teacher with the Austin Independent School District, you should complete the online application.
+To obtain work as a substitute teacher with the AISD, you should complete the online application.
 Two types of substitute positions are available.
-The Classified (or Clerical) Substitute position is open to any individual with a high school diploma or GED.
-You should have some experience working with children and administrative skills.
-The other position, Substitute Teacher, is open to any applicant who has completed at least 60 hours of community college credit, although you will earn more per day if you have a bachelor’s degree.
-Also, a Texas teaching certificate and experience working with students are preferred for this position.
+The Classified (or Clerical) Substitute position is open to anyone with a high school diploma or GED.
+The other position, Substitute Teacher, is open to applicants who have completed at least one hour of college credit, but those with fewer than 60 college credit hours are only eligible for assignments in elementary or middle school.
+Substitute teachers with a degree earn a higher rate than those without a degree.

-To apply for either position, complete the online application and submit a fingerprint background check and college transcripts (if applicable).
-You will also need to complete new hire forms and attend an orientation session, which is offered weekly throughout the school year.
-Both short- and long-term placements are handled through the district’s Substitute Office.
+To apply, complete the online application and submit a fingerprint background check and college transcripts (if applicable).
+You must also complete new hire forms and attend an orientation session.
+Both short- and long-term placements are handled through the district’s Substitute Management Center (SMC).

 Private and Charter School Teacher Requirements in Austin